 Daw et al. (2005) present a computational model (henceforth referred to as the Daw model) in which a Tree-search controller, similar to A, and a Cached-values controller, similar to B, represent control mechanisms of the prefrontal cortex and striatum, respectively.
 Arbitration between the two controllers was based on the relative level of uncertainty of each controller - the controller with the least uncertainty selected actions.
-The uncertainty of their Tree-search controller decreased faster but had a higher lower limit than that of their Cached-values controller.
+The uncertainty of their Tree-search controller.
 Thus, similar to my model, the Tree-search controller dominated control early in learning, but the Cached-values controller dominated later.
 They showed that their model explained behavior seen in instrumental conditioning tasks with goal-devaluation.